MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/client-side-development/direct-update.md

 ![How direct update works]({{site.baseurl}}/assets/backup/05_05_du_internal_function.jpg)

+## Deploying updated web resources to MobileFirst Server
+<span style="color:red">TODO: how to create updated web resources and upload to the console

 ## User Experience
 By default, after a Direct Update is received a dialog is displayed and the user is asked whether to begin the update process.
 After the user approves a progress bar dialog is displayed and the web resources are downloaded.
 The application is automatically reloaded after the update is complete.

 ![Direct update examples]({{site.baseurl}}/assets/backup/05_05_du_examples.png)

 ## Working with Direct Update in the field
-During development cycles, testers automatically get recent web resources through internal distribution mechanisms and not through application stores.
+The diagram below depicts the flow of updating an application's web resources using Direct Update once it has been submitted to the application stores and used by end-users.

 ![Direct update in the field]({{site.baseurl}}/assets/backup/05_05_distribution.jpg)

+Note: During development cycles, testers automatically get recent web resources through internal distribution mechanisms and not through application stores.

 ## Disabling old application versions
 From the MobileFirst Operations Console, it is possible to prevent users from using obsolete versions, and to notify users about available updates.